zxdvd/blog/content/kubernetes/basic: configmap.md

 You can define the key by yourself using `--from-file=CUSTOMIZED_KEY=PATH_OF_FILE`.

 From kubernetes 1.14, `kubectl` has built-in supports for `kustomize`.
-So you can also create configmap from a `kustomization.yaml`:
+So you can also create or update configmap from a `kustomization.yaml`:

 ```yaml
 configMapGenerator: